 Michelle Doupe, Program Coordinator

-The youngest child to three older brothers, Michelle grew up in a rural Northern California town where "everybody knows everybody," with a love for the outdoors, close community, and an understanding that a life freely lived in service to others is a life well lived.
-Michelle received her undergraduate degree in Sociology from the University of California, Merced in 2015, during the pursuit of which she was an active volunteer in the city of Merced and participated in a Human Rights program abroad in Costa Rica.
-Immediately upon graduation, she began working in the nonprofit sector with homeless and in-crisis populations in Santa Barbara County, where her role coordinated care between multiple nonprofit agencies.
+Growing up in rural Northern California in a town where everybody knows everybody, Michelle was raised with a love for the outdoors, close community, and an understanding that a life freely lived in service to others is a life well lived.
+In 2015 she received her undergraduate degree in Sociology from UC Merced, where she was an active volunteer and participated in a Human Rights program abroad.
+Upon graduation, she began her nonprofit career at a homeless shelter for families where her role coordinated care between multiple nonprofit and government agencies.
 It was during this time that she developed a passion for efficiency and professional development in the nonprofit world, as she saw many organizations struggling to do the great work they were looking to do and desired to find a solution.
 Since beginning her work at Team Giving in early 2017, she has been greatly encouraged by the collaboration in our region and proud to take part in supporting nonprofit organizations through the work of passionate community members and groups.
-Michelle lives in Roseville with her husband Patrick and their brand-new baby girl born in April of 2018.
+Michelle lives in Roseville with her husband Patrick and their infant daughter.
 As a family they are guided by their Christian faith, with a desire to share the love of God with those around them in all that they do; their favorite activities include playing strategy board games, cooking and consuming breakfast foods with friends, and spending time outdoors.

 Moreen Lane, Board President